 In the weeks leading up to winter vacation, what you’re seeing may well be a case of the holiday season jitters.
 From November through January, children often become more fidgety, giggly, testy, and tired.
 There are many reasons: they may be distracted by the excitement of home activities, or they may be reacting to increased stress at home.
 At school, schedules are often disrupted at this time of year by assemblies, plays, and special events, and such changes in routine can throw children’s behavior off.
 Plus, at many schools, recess is curtailed once winter weather arrives.

 What can you do to help your students stay on track and learn at their best during this season?
-We’ve found that an extra measure of calmness, consistency, and structure can work wonders.
-Here are some strategies you might want to try.
+Here are some strategies you can use to add an extra measure of calmness, consistency, and structure to your classroom.

 As much as you can, stick to the routines that you’ve established to shape the school day.
 For instance, if a daily Morning Meeting is part of your routine, you may find it’s even more helpful now.
 Starting off each day with Morning Meeting helps students make the transition to school through a welcoming experience that reinforces expectations for behavior and builds enthusiasm for the learning day ahead.